 Here’s the thing folks, stump grinding does not eradicate all evidence of a tree’s former existence.
 Forty-four year old trees have extensive root systems just as impressive as the form seen above ground only with far less symmetry or reason.
 The grinding removed the large, thick core of the tree base but the spidery support structure remained intact a few inches below the surface.
 With landscaped enclosures built around each tree, these roots had actually grown above the surrounding ground level and now that we were hoping to revert the entire front lawn to its original grade, I had the unenviable task of removing the remaining root system that would potentially protrude above the forthcoming lawn.
 I … I had no clue how hellish this would be.

 Thankfully the kids were ready to “help” and I did get to use my small, electric chainsaw but mostly it was hours of dirty, sweaty, manual labour the likes of which I really shouldn’t be doing and took far longer than I imagined possible.
 This cost us nothing, save for multiple years of my life, but I did get a couple trips to the dump out of it so win-win?

-Six months have now passed since the trees were removed and most of my regret has vanished.
+Six months have now passed since the tree removal and most of my regret has vanished.
 I’m glad we got rid of them and I look forward to not having to remove gobs of rotten spruce needles and cones from my eaves several times a year.
 The elm trees we planted four years ago are now front and centre and will make for a stunning, shady front yard when they grow up, likely after I’m dead thanks to the root punishment I self-inflicted.